maxiaodong97/CarND-Behavioral-Cloning-P3/README.md

 Overview
 ---

-This project will use CNN to clone driving behavior, here is the list of file for submission:
+This project will use CNN to clone driving behavior, X is a series of images, y is the steering angle.
+[Simulator](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/58ae4594_mac-sim.app/mac-sim.app.zip) is used to collect data.
+Here is the list of file for submission:

 1. [model.py](https://github.com/maxiaodong97/CarND-Behavioral-Cloning-P3/blob/master/model.py)
 2. [drive.py](https://github.com/maxiaodong97/CarND-Behavioral-Cloning-P3/blob/master/drive.py)